wangonya/wangonya.com-old-/src/pages/blog/python-string-methods-find-replace.md

 #### Return value

-Returns an integer value pointing to the index of first occurrence of the substring.
+Returns an integer value pointing to the index of the first occurrence of the substring.
 If the substring is not found, a ValueError exception is raised.

 #### Example